Rabun0510/Getdata012-project/Codebook.md

 Shows the label of the subject.
 It takes on the values between 1 and 30.

 ### Movement variables
-The averages of the following variables for each subject and activity are given:
+The averages of the following variables for each subject and activity are given ( the variables are normalized and bound within [-1,1] ):

 * tBodyAcc.mean.X
 * tBodyAcc.mean.Y